If your computer is suffering from High CPU Usage by OneDrive, you can find below the steps to fix this problem in Windows 10.

-This can sometimes lead to High CPU Usage, especially on Budget Windows 10/11 computers that are equipped with a limited amount of RAM and processing power.
+This can lead to High CPU Usage, especially on Budget Windows Laptop and Desktop computers that are equipped with a limited amount of RAM and CPU.

 You can find below a number of methods to fix the problem of High CPU Usage by OneDrive and it is recommended that you follow these methods in the same order as provided below.